Route Optimization vs Google Maps: What’s the Difference?

 Start Optimizing View Pricing

-• Ignoring service time: 5–10 minutes per stop compounds fast and breaks ETAs.
+• Ignoring service time: 5–10 minutes per stop compounds quickly and breaks ETAs.

-• Ignoring time windows: shortest-distance routes can be infeasible if customers aren’t available.
+• Ignoring time windows: shortest-distance routes can be infeasible if customers are not available.

 • Manual ordering bias: humans often create crossing routes and extra miles.